moehler438/moehler438.github.io/_posts/2025-01-16-northwoods-loop-days-1&2.md

 usemathjax: true
 ---

-The following is adapted from journal entries during my time bikepacking the [Northwoods Loop](https://bikepackingroots.org/project/the-northwoods-route/).
+The following few posts are adapted from journal entries during my time bikepacking the [Northwoods Loop](https://bikepackingroots.org/project/the-northwoods-route/).
-The 9-day trip included 520 miles of riding, 3 states, 2 ferry rides, 4 national forests, and plenty of state parks/forests.
+The 9-day trip included 520 miles of riding, 3 states, 2 ferry rides, 1 national park, 4 national forests, and plenty of state parks/forests.
 I’ll be combining multiple days in each post to make it a quick read while maintaining the substance of the story, perfect to enjoy with your morning coffee.

 ## Day 1 - Cable to Flat Lake
 - 48.45 miles